Danny Kirwan: Kirwan compositions

-Kirwan and Spencer handled the guitars and vocals together on the Kiln House album, released in September 1970, and continued the working relationship they had developed during the recording of Spencer's solo album the previous year.
+Kirwan and Spencer handled the guitars and vocals together on the Kiln House album, released in September 1970, and continued the working relationship they had developed while recording Spencer's solo album the previous year.
 Kirwan's songs on Kiln House included "Station Man", co-written with Spencer and John McVie, which became a live staple into the post-1974 Buckingham-Nicks era.

-His other songs on the album were "Jewel-Eyed Judy", dedicated to Judy Wong, a friend of the band from San Francisco; the energetic "Tell Me All the Things You Do"; and "Earl Gray", an atmospheric instrumental that Kirwan had largely composed while Peter Green was still in the band.
-Kirwan also sang distinctive backing vocals on some of Spencer's numbers, such as the 1950s-flavoured opening track "This Is the Rock".
-Christine McVie played keyboards and sang backing vocals, uncredited, on the album.
+His other songs on the album were "Jewel Eyed Judy", dedicated to Judy Wong, a friend of the band from San Francisco, "Tell Me All the Things You Do"; and "Earl Gray", an atmospheric instrumental that Kirwan had largely composed while Peter Green was still in the band.
+Kirwan sang distinctive backing vocals on some of Spencer's numbers, such as the 1950s-flavoured opening track "This Is the Rock".

 Other Kirwan compositions from the second half of 1970, such as those which eventually surfaced in the 2003 Madison Blues CD box set, included "Down at the Crown".
 The lyrics referred to a pub near the band's communal house, 'Benifold', in Headley, Hampshire.
 The unsuccessful single "Dragonfly", recorded late in the year, was written by Kirwan and included lyrics adapted from a poem by W. H. Davies.
 This was not the last time Kirwan used a poem as lyrics for a song, and may have been a solution to occasional lack of inspiration.
 The B-side of the single, "The Purple Dancer", written by Kirwan, Fleetwood, and John McVie, featured Kirwan and Spencer duetting on lead vocals.